 - Future challenges in tourism related to climate change

 - Apply lessons learned on your own/organisational situation

 - Reflect upon your own behaviour/calculate travel footprint/model future scenarios

 Professional Certificate in Sustainable Tourism

-If you find this MOOC interesting, we recommend you take also a look at our Professional Certificate Programme Sustainable Tourism, designed to take you on an wholistic investigation of the industry and eventually leading to your very own concrete envisioning of what sustainable tourism should look like.
-It consists of two MOOCs, the first ranked by Class Central among the 10 best online courses in the world, the second nominated for the annual edX® award in 2019:
+If you find this MOOC interesting, we recommend you take also a look at our Professional Certificate Programme Tourism in Transition: Exploring a Sustainable Future, designed to take you on an wholistic investigation of the industry and eventually leading to your very own concrete envisioning of what sustainable tourism should look like.
+It consists of three MOOCs, the first ranked by Class Central among the 10 best online courses in the world, the second nominated for the annual edX® award in 2019: